 Obsession: Sir William Van Horne’s Japanese Ceramics reunites for the first time what survives of Van Horne’s collection, alongside his exacting watercolors, elaborately annotated notebooks, letters, and related archival material.
 Together, these artifacts offer a remarkable case study in the history of collecting.
 Learn more

 Header image: William Van Horne, Incense burner in the shape of a sitting cat (detail), 1896, watercolour on paper, 22.5 x 18 cm, Courtesy of Sally Hannon.
 Photo by Toni Hafkenscheid.

 Gardiner Friends, log in to access your discount.*

 Not a Gardiner Friend yet?
-Join now to save 16%.
+Join now at the Friend level or above to save 16%.